arssite/AMPLOYMENT---for-Employers-and-Employees-/README.md

 <br>
 <img src="php4.png" width="690px" height="395px">
 <br>
-Sure!
 Here are the steps to run a PHP MySQL project:

 ### Prerequisites
 1. **Install a local server environment:** You can use software like XAMPP, WAMP, MAMP, or LAMP depending on your operating system.